mokronos/MA_SebastianHirt/notes.md

 - tesseract

-4. Since most datasets do not contain textual ground truth information, in a further step, Mr Hirt will investigate the feasibility of using recognized text from pristine images as ground truth instead.
+4. Since most datasets do not contain textual ground truth information, investigate the feasibility of using recognized text from pristine images as ground truth instead.

+    - hypothesis: should perform well, but position needs to be determined

 ## Questions

-- Need "trained" curve?
-Inference can be only one image + no mos available